xiaozhch5/flink-learning/README.md

 ## Some important advices on running program on the standalone flink cluster

 * You had better package the program to **a fat jar**
-* When you are going to **manage the files in the HDFS**, you **had better not** include the hadoop-*.jar in the root classpath at every machine of the cluster.
+* When you are going to **manage the files in the HDFS**, you **had better not** include the hadoop-*.jar in the classpath at every machine of the cluster.
 The best way is to add dependencies in the pom.xml